-- Portion control packaging is used to make it easy for single serving or single dosage.
-Bulk commodities like salt are divided into useable packet sizes.
-This also helps to control inventory like selling milk from litre packaging rather than getting your own vessels when purchasing milk.
+- Portion control packaging is used to make it easy for the single serving or single dosage.
+Bulk commodities like salt are divided into usable packet sizes.
+This also helps to control inventory like selling milk from liter packaging rather than getting your own vessels when purchasing milk.

-- Packaging also provides information for consumes as required by regulations for product identification, nutritional value, ingredient declaration, net weight, cooking instructions and pricing.
+- The packaging also provides information for consumers as required by regulations for product identification, nutritional value, ingredient declaration, net weight, cooking instructions, and pricing.

-- With transport packages, standardised symbols or pictorial depictions are used to communicate handling needs.
+- With transport packages, standardized symbols or pictorial depictions are used to communicate handling needs.

 Packaging can be made for transport or distribution package meant for shipping, storing, and handling the product or inner packages.
 A consumer package is one that is meant for the consumer or household.
 Packaging is also described in relation to the type of product being packaged like for medical device packaging, bulk chemical packaging, over-the-counter drug packaging, retail food packaging, military materiel packaging, pharmaceutical packaging, etc.

 - Primary packaging is the material that is in contact with the food.
 It is the smallest unit of distribution

 - Secondary packaging is used outside the primary packaging and is used to group together several small primary packages.

 - Tertiary packaging is used for bulk handling, warehouse storage, and transport shipping.

 Food Packaging Materials and chemical contamination